kannibalox/pyrosimple/docs/advanced.md

     should show that no daemon process is running.
 6. Execute `touch ~/.pyroscope/run/pyrotorque` --- this does **create
-    the guard file again**, which must always exist if you want `pyrotorque` to run in the background (otherwise you\'ll just get an error message on the console or in the log, if you try to launch it).
+    the guard file again**, which must always exist if you want `pyrotorque` to run in the background (otherwise you'll just get an error message on the console or in the log, if you try to launch it).
 7.  **Wait up to 300 seconds**, and if your *rTorrent* configuration has